-- Group therapy,
+- Group therapy.

-- □ Workshops,
+- U Workshops

-- □ Brief therapy,
+- Brief therapy

-- □ Referrals to community providers for specialized treatment or longer-term therapy services,
+- Referrals to community providers for specialized treatment or longer-term therapy services

-- □ Case management services,
+- Case management services

-- Psychiatry or other campus services.
+- Description Psychiatry or other campus services.

 Visits to the University Counseling Center are covered by the mandatory health fee.
 Students can be seen in the UCC offices on the River Campus (in the UHS building), in the Medical Center (2nd floor by the orange elevators), and at the Eastman School of Music.
 If concerned about a University student, call the UCC emergency service.
-A mental health professional can be reached 24 hours/day throughout the year by calling 585-275-3113.
+A mental health professional can be reached 24 hours/day throughout the year by calling 585-275-3113 or check out the UCC website.

 Contacts with UCC are confidential.
-The fact that a student is using UCC will not be disclosed to any University official or faculty member, or to family, friends, or roommates without permission of the student.
+The fact that a student is using UCC will not be disclosed to any University official or faculty member, family, friends, or roommates without permission of the student.